Vielfras/israquarium/client/README.md

 ### Bridge:
-- Add ltr/rtl directionality to SignIn and SignUp pages
+- Add a scaffolding for the rest of the missing pages

 ## Version 0.2.0 - Visuals
 - [X] NavBar